-Walking and Nordic walking are two of the most effective and enjoyable exercises you can do, so it’s important you don’t let the weather put you off your stride.
-As it rains around 100 days a year in the UK we can’t avoid wet days and it’s wise to invest in a good quality, reliable and attractive waterproof coat.
+Nordic walking is one of the most effective and enjoyable total body workouts you can do, so don’t let the weather put you off your stride!
+As it rains around 100 days a year in the UK we literally can’t avoid wet days, so it’s vital to invest in a good quality, reliable and attractive waterproof coat.

 You can find our favourite Nordic walking poles here, plus if you’re looking for our advice on other walking kit here’s our recommendations on the best: